 \subsection{Training}

-As discussed in Sec.~\ref{sec: causal_discovery}, our aim is to fit the data distribution with the sparsest possible model in terms of causal edges and intervention targets.
-The training objective is to minimise the expected model loss with sparsity regularisation,
+Our aim is to fit the data distribution with the sparsest possible model in terms of causal edges and interventions.
+The training objective is to minimise the expected loss with sparsity regularisation,

 where $\theta$ are the model parameters, including the parameters for the Transformer and the intervention tokens, $\mathcal{L}$ is a loss function such as MSE, and $\lambda_s$ denotes the regularisation hyperparameter.
 Note that due to the intervention token being part of the input during training, $|\bar{A}|$ is the sum of the number of causal edges \textit{and} the intervention targets.
 In practice, the model is sensitive to the choice of $\lambda$ since a high $\lambda$ can lead to mode collapse.
 We alleviate this via Lagrangian relaxation, which schedules the regularisation weight.
 The details of this setup and other training information are in App. \ref{app: training_details}.

-In practice, the model is sensitive to the choice of $\lambda$ since a high $\lambda$ leads to mode collapse where the model has no connections.
-Since removing non-causal edges should not deteriorate the prediction accuracy, we formulate a constrained optimisation problem where we minimise $|\bar{A}|$ under the constraint that $\mathcal{L} \leq \tau$ where $\tau$ is the target loss.
-We set the target as the loss achieved by a fully connected model.
-Using Lagrangian relaxation \cite{bertsekas2014constrained}, we can write the min-max objective,

-where $\lambda$ is the Lagrangian multiplier.
-We solve this by taking gradient steps on $\theta$ and $\lambda$ alternatively.
-Intuitively, $\lambda$ increases the weight of the error term when the error is higher than the target.
-By initialising $\lambda$ to a high value, this acts as a schedule where the loss focuses on prediction accuracy when the error is high.
-Only once the error drops below the target are edges increasingly pruned.\footnote{This is analogous to the GECO \cite{rezende2018taming} framework for tuning the KL loss in a VAE. } The details of this optimisation setup and other training details are included in App. \ref{app: training_details}.